aiaugments-collab/AgentForge/README.md

 <br>
 <br>

-# 🤯 Welcome to Activepieces
+# 🤯 Welcome to Augment AgentForge

 All-in-one AI automation designed to be **extensible** through a **type-safe** pieces framework written in **TypeScript**.
-When you contribute pieces to Activepieces they become automatically available as MCP servers that you can use with LLMs through Claude Desktop, Cursor or Windsurf!
+When you contribute pieces to Augment AgentForge they become automatically available as MCP servers that you can use with LLMs through Claude Desktop, Cursor or Windsurf!

 <br>
 <br>

-## 🔥 Why Activepieces is Different:
+## 🔥 Why Augment AgentForge is Different:

 - **💖 Loved by Everyone**: Intuitive interface and great experience for both technical and non-technical users with a quick learning curve.